 This class will be taught by: Clinton Stockwell, Executive Director, Chicago Semester Pam and Lan Richart, Eco-Justice Collaborative

-This course will develop a holistic vision for a sustainable city as an outworking of the concept of shalom, a just peace.
-It will evaluate the relevance of three components of [...]
+This course will develop a holistic vision for a sustainable city as an outworking of the [...]

 EJC offers a six-week series on eco-justice …